RamV13/scrabble/overview.md

 - AI
 - Web GUI
 - multiplayer (distributed)
+- security with generated API keys (detailed in the **Additional Information** section)
 - Chat (Instant Messaging)
+- Keep-Alive mechanism for Server Sent Events (detailed in the **Additional Information** section)
+- Logging mechanism for viewing server data (formatted as a quasi-HAR file and detailed in the **Additional Information** section)
 - English (not OCaml) dictionary manipulation using a Trie

 We created a Scrabble game which allows users to play Scrabble, but with added features such as detecting if words are valid or not.
 We also implemented an AI to play words that maximize score according to tile/word bonuses and point values of letters.
+Please note that the AI is intentionally delayed so as to allow human users to view the AI moves sequentially.

 The scrabble dictionary was implemented by using a prefix tree because the efficiency of the data structure is especially important for the AI.

 For the server-client interface, we leveraged several OCaml packages (listed in the **External Dependencies** section of this document) to persist data across multiple players and multiple instances of games as well as provide an HTTP interface for multiplayer functionality over the internet.
 Our server is exposed over a public IP address such that any system on Cornell's network can access and play our game via our web application.
+The API for this server is documented on [http://docs.scrabble1.apiary.io](http://docs.scrabble1.apiary.io).

 For the user interface, users are able to view their current available letters as well as the current board and are able to perform moves.

 With regards to the comment on the usefulness of a trie - we felt that a trie was necessary because the AI would be doing lookup of many words when evaluating potential moves.
 A trie also allows the AI to quickly determine what words can be made from an existing word on the board by adding some additional tiles to the end of the word.
 This is elaborated in more detail in the **Data** section of this document.

-**Specifications**
-We followed most of the official rules of Scrabble (found on the official website), but made some slight modifications to the ruleset.
-When ending the game, we enforced that the game could be ended when 6 scoreless turns occur, rather than when "no more moves could be made".
-We also decided that when choosing a letter for the wildcard, you cannot choose a letter that currently is on your tile rack.
-For example, if your tile rack is ABCDEF?, and you want to change your ? into a F, you must first place the F on the board before changing the ? to a F. We also allowed blank tiles to be scored by the value of the tile that they transformed to, rather than making it 0.
+**Please note that we provided extensive detailed design information in additional sections at the bottom of this document (this organizational suggestion of adding additional sections was given to us by Professor Clarkson via Piazza)**

 **Citations**
 - OCaml documentation [http://caml.inria.fr/pub/docs/manual-ocaml/libref/index.html](http://caml.inria.fr/pub/docs/manual-ocaml/libref/index.html)